Developer effort (FTEs)

 Other considerations

-Only contributors who have a linked GitHub user are taken into account.
+Only contributors with a linked GitHub user account are considered.
 You can review your contributors in the app settings.

 The current month's effort is adjusted.
 For example, if today is the 15th day, Swarmia attributes only 0.5 FTE for the current month.